olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_18.md

 ### Algorithms

+Shoelace formula and Pick's theorem are formulae that I have never come across before.
+They are very nice ways to approach problems that consider areas of Polygons.

 ### Software Engineering

-I like the way that I wrote my solution.
-As part 1 and part 2 differ in their conversion from `input -> list(Instruction(Direction, Steps))`, my Digger class contains a method `dig` that accepts these instructions on construction and returns the area dug out when called.
+I like the way that I wrote my solution to this problem.
+As part 1 and part 2 differ only in their conversion from `input -> list[Instruction(Direction, Steps)]`, my Digger class contains a method `dig` that accepts these instructions on construction and returns the area dug out when called.

 As such, I created a dataclass that is accepted by the Digger class